GolD3nEvOLut1oN/Extractor/README.md

 Sub category URL | String | *URL of category child from Main Category.
 Ex: "http://www.example.com/Computers/Notebooks_Gamers*
-Normal price | int | *This price usually represents the normal price of the product with no discount* Internet price | int | *This price usually means that there is some discount over normal price* Card price | int | *This price usually represent the discount with "Store's Credit Card Only" over Normal or Internet price* Product URL | String | *The URL of the product that we've extracted* Store ID | int | *not implemented yet*
+Normal price | int | *This price usually represents the normal price of the product with no discount* Internet price | int | *This price usually means that there is some discount over normal price* Card price | int | *This price usually represents the discount with "Store's Credit Card Only" over Normal or Internet price* Product URL | String | *The URL of the product that we've extracted* Product Image | String | *not fully functional*
+Store ID | int | *not implemented yet*
 Store Name | String | *not implemented yet*